skip to Main Content

 • Admission in August (Fall)

-• The 30-39 credit program is designed to be completed in one year as a full-time student or in two years as a part time student.
+• The 30-39 credit program is designed to be completed in one year as a full-time student or in two years as a part-time

 • Coursework is completed online and through fieldwork activities conducted locally in the student’s own community.